timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-07-06
+# Objectives for Today 2021-07-07

-- Dig into planning out what needs to happen on Telemetry Buddy.
+- Refactoring the line-graph / input graph to display in different scenario.
-- Start working on one of those tasks to make it a real product.
+- Finding the session best lap to begin prototyping a comparison laps.

 **Purpose**